Adopt a cat

-Trafford Cats Protection asks adopters for a fee of £55.00 (includes a cat carrier) when rehoming a cat / kitten. £75 when adopting a pair of cats / kittens (includes a cat carrier).
+Trafford Cats Protection asks adopters for a fee of £55.00 per adult cat (over 6 months old). £75.00 when rehoming a kitten.

-All our cats will have been checked by a vet plus neutered, vaccinated, de-flead, wormed and microchipped prior to being rehomed.
+All our cats will have been checked by a vet, tested for Feline Leukaemia and Feline Immunodeficieny Virus (FeLV and FIV) where appropriate, plus neutered, vaccinated, including against Feline Leukaemia, de-flead, dewormed and microchipped prior to being rehomed.
 In the case of a young kitten a neutering voucher will be provided.
-All our felines are also homed with 4 weeks free pet insurance and of course receive 5-star treatment and endless T.L.C. whilst in our care.
+All our felines are also homed with 4 weeks free PetPlan insurance and of course receive 5-star treatment and endless T.L.C. whilst in our care.